hyperledger/firefly-fir/text/0012-namespace-isolation.md

 from the config into memory.
 For migration purposes, any existing namespaces in the database will be read and merged into the config (with the config taking precedence).

-TBD: is the "default" namespace still required, and does it have any restrictions?

-TBD: do plugin names have to agree across all members of a consortium?

 ## Namespace APIs

 Namespaces will now be defined only via config, so the POST API for defining new namespaces will